Linda Cook, Business Manager - Global Initiatives

 As Director of The Third Pole, a website run jointly by chinadialogue and Internews’ Earth Journalism Network, Joydeep Gupta writes and commissions articles on climate change, biodiversity, water, pollution and sustainable development.
 He is a lead trainer at workshops for environmental journalists from South Asia and South-East Asia.
 Gupta covered the 1992 Earth Summit in Rio de Janeiro, many UN climate summits and the biodiversity summit in Nagoya.
 He has reported for Indo-Asian News Service, The Statesman, The Sunday Observer and Sunday Mail, and is the Vice President of the Forum of Environmental Journalists in India.
 For his contributions to environmental journalism, Gupta won the 2012 Green Globe Award at the Delhi Sustainable Development Summit.
 Joydeep teaches Environment Journalism at Jindal Global University in India and holds a Masters in Environmental Economics and Environmental Management from the University of York (UK).

-Samisoni G Pareti, Content Coordinator - Fiji and the Pacific
+Priestley Habru, Content Coordinator - Solomon Islands and the Pacific

 Mona Samari, Project Manager - West Africa Fisheries Journalism Project